ArchanaAllishe/bioinformatics-analysis-workflows/README.md

                     ↓
               featureCounts
                     ↓
-          NM_4 count column
+              NM_4 counts
 ```

-This naming strategy allows each downstream result to be traced back to its
-original sequencing files.
+This allows downstream results to be traced back to the original sequencing files.
 ---

 ## 1. Sequencing Quality Control — FastQC and MultiQC